WHO'S

 new tone of voice, one that's deep and firm.
 Don't ask your dog to do

-Remember that, as alpha, you're entitled to make the rules and give the
+too!
+Remember that, as alpha, you're entitled to make the rules and give

 dogs,

-enough to turn things around.
-With a dog that's already taken over the
+be enough to turn things around.
+With a dog that's already taken over

-household and has enforced his position by growling or biting and has been
+the household and has enforced his position by growling or biting and

-allowed to get away with it, you'll need to do more than just decide to be
+has been allowed to get away with it, you'll need to do more than just

 threaten them.
 Your dog might act even more aggressively than before.
 An

-his nature to want to put down revolutionary uprisings by the peasants!
+It's his nature to want to put down revolutionary uprisings by the

 An alpha dog already knows that he can